Pro-Trump lawyer Lin Wood fired by teen who faced off with Native American in viral video

 Sandmann’s family has lawsuits pending against the New York Times, CBS, ABC News Inc, Rolling Stone LLC, and others.
 Reuters is not a defendant in the litigation.

-The lawsuits alleged that because Sandmann wore a hat emblazoned with Trump’s ‘Make American Great Again’ slogan, media outlets inaccurately suggested he was the face of an unruly mob.
+The lawsuits allege that because Sandmann wore a hat emblazoned with Trump’s ‘Make American Great Again’ slogan, media outlets inaccurately suggested he was the face of an unruly mob.

 In court filings, the media outlets have denied defaming Sandmann in their coverage.